PrefectHQ/prefect/docs/contributing/overview.md

 ```
 </div>

-Start a Prefect agent that reloads on code changes:
+Start a Prefect worker that reloads on code changes:

 <div class="terminal">
 ```bash